-21.02 (d) (10) Continued

-When working a full Home Facilitator schedule, the employee will be compensated at the normal Home Facilitator rate of pay, in accordance with the pro rating system.

-- (11) Seniority and Layoff Provisions for Home Facilitators are defined in Article 13.10. - (12) Home Facilitators will have a separate private area to sleep in. - (13) Home Facilitators who are required to complete Life Plans will have 10 straight time self-scheduled hours per year for each person for whom they complete a Life Plan.
+- (9) The Employer agrees that no more than three (3) persons served will permanently reside at any location using a Home Facilitator model. - (10) When working a full Home Facilitator schedule, the employee will be compensated at the normal Home Facilitator rate of pay, in accordance with the pro rating system. - (11) Seniority and Layoff Provisions for Home Facilitators are defined in Article 13.10. - (12) Home Facilitators will have a separate private area to sleep in. - (13) Home Facilitators who are required to complete Life Plans will have 10 straight time self-scheduled hours per year for each person for whom they complete a Life Plan.